vzuzik/godot_volumetric_cloud/README.md

 ### CASE 1
 In your Environment create new CloudSky to the "Sky" property.
 Then tweak the exposed properties as you see fit.
-You can control sun orientation by changind the "sunAngles" property.
+You can control sun orientation by changing the "sunAngles" property.

 ### CASE 2
 In your Environment create new CloudSky to the "Sky" property.
 Then tweak the exposed properties as you see fit.